christianoswald/website/content/home/research.md

 ## Working Papers
 * "Click, click boom: Using Wikipedia metadata to predict changes in battle-related deaths" *with Daniel Ohrenhofer* (under review)
 * "The revolution will not be typewritten: Comparing topics among the three generations of the Red Army Faction"
-* "Margin of (t)error: Predicting terrorism in civil conflicts"
+* "Margin of (t)error: Predicting terrorism in civil conflicts for theory building and improvement"

 ## Work in Progress
 * "Explaining the timing and location of terrorism in civil conflicts: Causal inference with spatiotemporal event data"
-* "Explaining the location of escalating government violence in civil conflicts: A spatial instrumental variable approach"
+* "Explaining the location of escalating government violence in civil conflicts"
 * "Explaining variation in unintentional civilian casualties in civil conflicts" *with Oguzhan Turkoglu*